mn-munoz/startup/README.md

 ## WebSocket deliverance

-- Backend listens for WebSocket connection -  Not Started
+- Backend listens for WebSocket connection (by using the peerProxy given in simon.)- DONE
-- Frontend makes WebSocket connection - Not Started
+- Frontend makes WebSocket connection (Both in updates.js and deck.js) - DONE
-- Data sent over WebSocket connection -  Not Started
+- Data sent over WebSocket connection (From deck.html/js to updates.html/js)-  DONE
-- WebSocket data displayed - Not Started
+- WebSocket data displayed (in updates.html) - DONE

 ## React Deliverance